mattrayner/silverstripe-capistrano/README.md

 Set the `website_url` to the full web address of your application.
 This is used to recache the homepage of your site after a build.

-Set the `flush_url` to the desired flush web address for your application.
+Set the `curl_command` to the desired flush web address for your application.
 This will be used in an attempt to flush your application's front-end cache.

 Set the four database variables for the database host, name, username, and password of the MySQL database used for your SilverStripe application.
 This will allow backup and restore tasks to be performed during a deploy or rollback.